pnp/pnpcore/docs/using-the-sdk/listitems-intro.md

                    </View>";

-// Execute the query for the first page var output = await myList.GetListDataAsStreamAsync(new RenderListDataOptions() {
+// Execute the query for the first page var output = await myList.LoadListDataAsStreamAsync(new RenderListDataOptions() {
     ViewXml = viewXml,
     RenderOptions = RenderListDataOptionsFlags.ListData
 });

-// Execute the query for the next page output = await myList.GetListDataAsStreamAsync(new RenderListDataOptions() {
+// Execute the query for the next page output = await myList.LoadListDataAsStreamAsync(new RenderListDataOptions() {
     ViewXml = viewXml,
     RenderOptions = RenderListDataOptionsFlags.ListData,